milindchawre/site/content/blog/setting-up-polaris-on-kubernetes.md

 As shown in the dashboard, the polaris gives a `grade` and `score` to your kubernetes cluster based on the configuration of your workloads.
 You can now work to improve the workload configuration to improve your cluster `grade` and `score`.
 This will help in making your cluster more secure, stable, scalable, and resilient.

+The standards out of the box are meant to be industry-leading, but can be adjusted in the dashboard to match your preferences and requirements.

 The dashboard also provides a  high-level summary of checks for each category with some helpful information.

 ![polaris2](https://github.com/milindchawre/civo-k8s/raw/master/blog/polaris/images/polaris2.png)